 I haven’t been doing quite as much reading as I’d like, but I’m feeling motivated to work harder to make it more a part of my life (after attending a panel at Duke yesterday about creativity, I’m somewhat on fire over here).

-I’m also changing up my quarterly lists just slightly by highlighting my three favorite books from the quarter before I dive into the full list.
+I’m also changing up my quarterly lists just slightly by highlighting three of the books worth reading from the quarter before I dive into the full list.